pashokman/SeleniumHybridFramework/README.md

 * refactored the code in page classes and tests - develop methods which consists from another methods to make test more readable and shorter;
 * created BasePage class and described main methods of working with an web element, refactored other classes to be inherited from BasePage class, used parent methods;
 * added BaseTest class before which should paste pytest mark with fixture for all test classes and inherited this class by other test classes;
+* moved duplicate methods from test classes to BaseTest class;

 # Help to run tests: